aspose-pdf/Aspose.PDF-API-References/english/java/com.aspose.pdf/page/_index.md

 ```

-Gets or sets rectangle of the page.
-For get: page crop box is returned if specified, otherwise page media box is returned.
+Returns rectangle of the page according to its CropBox and MediaBox; For get: page crop box is returned if specified, otherwise page media box is returned.
 For set: page media box always set.

 **Returns:**
 [Rectangle](../../com.aspose.pdf/rectangle) - Rectangle value